santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ### String

 You can pipe a string that contains a path to one or more files.
+Output from `Get-ChildItem` or `Get-Item` can be piped to this cmdlet.

 ## OUTPUTS